vi4m/vi4m.github.io/_posts/2016-08-01-swift-on-linux-tutorial.md

 	2.2

 ## SPM - swift package manager.

 SPM is official package manager for Swift, which is really simple and useful.

-It follows convention over configuration, and strictly follows SemVer as a versioning schema, and GIT as a storage solution.
-It presents decentralized approach to package indexing, so you always point complete http/git url to the repository.
+1. It follows convention over configuration, so there is no need to configure directory paths, or versioning schema.
+SemVer is the *only* versioning schema you can use, so there is a strict standard around packages to follow.
+An example could be: 0.1.2 version.
+0 is the major version, 1 - the minor, and patch level - 2.
+2. Packages are stored in the generic GIT repository, so no central - hub, or packages index is needed.
+Just use generic http+git url for package location.

-In addition - it is installed with the swift distribution itself, so nothing to install.
+3. SPM is the part of swift distribution itself, so there is no need to install anything.

-Extra features:
+4. Some extra features:

 * can compile c code, integrates with apt-get and homebrew
 * manifests are written in pure-swift, and are easly readable